Kids Come First are now working in partnership with Mediate UK to help support parents right across the UK!

-Kids Come First workshops are now available at Thames Valley Family Mediation Service!
+Kids Come First workshops are also available at Thames Valley Family Mediation Service.

 Breaking Up is Hard To Do

 Whether we’re separating, divorcing or engaged in the process of ‘consciously uncoupling’, many of us (over 50% in fact) are experiencing the trauma and effects of a partnership relationship breakdown these days.
 And if you have children, the end of your intimate, couple, co-parenting relationship can often feel like ‘splitting up’ means ‘splitting you’ and you may notice that your children just can’t seem to get enough of you.
 So why do you feel so ‘halved’?

 Well, firstly, you’re literally no longer one half of a ‘double act’–you’re now a single parent – and that feels different emotionally.
 When we’re in love and together, we adopt or absorb parts of the person we love.
 It’s no wonder people use the term “other half”to describe their partner.
 So, of course, when we break up, we do feel diminished and possibly halved.
 It’s as if we have lost parts of ourselves and feels like something is now missing.